avikejriwal/ratebeer_prediction/README.md

 ## RateBeer predictions

-In this project I designed a linear model to predict average ratings (out of 5) for beers on RateBeer.com.
+In this project I designed a linear model to predict average ratings (out of 5) for beers on [RateBeer](https://www.ratebeer.com/).

 ### Requirements

-pandas, requests, beautifulsoup4, Selenium with [chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=2.30/)
+pandas, requests, beautifulsoup4, selenium with [chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=2.30/), jupyter notebook, scikit-learn

+### Details

 Data was scraped from the website using BeautifulSoup and Selenium.